 Everyone knows and loves the Olive Garden.
 Many people dine there regularly to enjoy its home-style Italian cuisine with its freshly made sauces and breadsticks.
 Instead of ordering a bottle of wine with your meal, you might want to drink something that is lighter but still has a bit of alcoholic zing, such as sangria.

-Sangria is a light, refreshing beverage especially perfect for lunch, and the Olive Garden gives you two choices, their regular sangria, and their Berry Sangria.
+Sangria is a light, refreshing beverage, especially perfect for lunch, and the Olive Garden gives you two choices: their regular sangria and berry Sangria.

 About the Olive Garden Berry Sangria